 When building a commercial laundry space, one thing you’ll need to consider is installing hard-mount vs. soft-mount washers.
-As the names imply, the distinction comes down to how the washers are mounted, and it can make a surprising difference in everything from your method of installation to energy efficiency.
+As the names imply, the distinction comes down to how the washers are mounted, and it can make a surprising difference in everything from your method of installation to water consumption to energy efficiency.

 Whether you’re prioritizing cost, ease of installation or something else, the way your washer is mounted will affect the equation.
 Let’s take a look at how hard-mount and soft-mount commercial washers compare.

 Hard-mount washers are also called solid-mount or rigid-mount washers.
 They run at high speeds and with significant vibrational forces.
 Unfortunately, they lack shock absorbers to take the brunt of those vibrations.

 This lack of shock absorption means a hard-mount washer must be mounted onto the right kind of surface that absorbs the energy instead.
 The washer needs to be tightly secured to either a thick concrete floor or a steel or concrete slab.
 If using a slab, you’ll still need to mount the slab to the floor of the building, too.